fdeblasio/pokeemerald-expansion/notes.md

 - Gym leaders/Steven/Breeders can have Hidden Abilities

 ### Moves
+- Find way for Rotom to learn special moves by level up (for relearning).
+Currently have TMs, but not all moves (Hydro Pump/Leaf Storm) are TMs
+- Find a way for newer gen TMs to be learned by Pokémon whose base forms don't learn the move (for example Eelektross or Toxtricity)
+    - Remove Snarl and Psychic Noise from Toxtricity's level up learnset once this is implemented
 - Nature Power:
     - Nature Power details on summary screen (power/accuracy would be for in-battle status screen only)
         - All moves are special so change category to special (if nothing changes)?